 Not only that, but with email spamming being a reality of life these days, parsing through unwanted emails to find your urgent client emails can be huge a time suck.

 80% of business owners we talk to use text message as their primary way of communicating with clients.
-The issue there becomes - on your texting feed, you'll have a client, then a friend, maybe a family member, then another client perhaps, maybe your mother...the list goes on.
+The issue there becomes – on your texting feed, you’ll have a client, then a friend, maybe a family member.
+Your private life conversations and business get mixed together.

 This creates (at no fault of your own, to be clear) an unorganized feed of your life’s thread of communications.